twardoch/uubed-docs/docs/reference/benchmarks.md

 summary: Comprehensive performance benchmarks comparing QuadB64 encodings with standard Base64 and other encoding schemes.
 ---

+TLDR: This page is all about how fast QuadB64 is!
+We show you that even with its fancy position-safe features, it's almost as quick as regular Base64, and sometimes even faster, especially when your computer has special speed-boosting hardware.

 # Performance Benchmarks

 ## Overview